tensorflow/models/attention_ocr/README.md

 pip install --upgrade tensorflow_gpu
 ```

-2. At least 158Gb of free disk space to download FSNS dataset:
+2. At least 158GB of free disk space to download the FSNS dataset:

-Assume your current directory is `models/attention_ocr/python`

 ```
-cd datasets
+cd models/attention_ocr/python/datasets
 aria2c -c -j 20 -i ../../../street/python/fsns_urls.txt
-cd -
+cd ..
 ```

-3. 16Gb of RAM or more, 32Gb is recommended.
+3. 16GB of RAM or more; 32GB is recommended.
-4. The train.py works with in both modes CPU and GPU, using GPU is preferable.
-   The GPU mode was tested with Titan X and GTX980.
+4. `train.py` works with both CPU and GPU, though using GPU is preferable.
+It has been tested with a Titan X and with a GTX980.

 [TF]: https://www.tensorflow.org/install/
 [FSNS]: https://github.com/tensorflow/models/tree/master/street